syncfusion-content/javascript-docs/js/OlapClient/Data-Binding.md

 ---

 ###Binding OlapClient to Offline Cube
-To connect an OLAP Cube available in local machine, physical path of the Cube needs to be set in the connection string.
-Below code sample illustrates the same.
+To connect an OLAP Cube available in local machine, set the physical path of the Cube set in the connection string.
+The following code example illustrates the same.

 {% highlight c# %}